vkernel/vmware-scripts/terraform/NSX/NSX-Security-Framework/README.md

 - Dedicated security groups and policies
 - Isolated firewall rules

+All tenants are deployed simultaneously, allowing for multiple tenant configurations to exist without conflicts.
+When you run terraform apply, it will create and maintain configurations for all tenants defined in the `tenants` variable.

+To create a new tenant, simply:
+1. Create a new directory under `tenants/{new-tenant-id}/`
-To create a new tenant, simply duplicate and modify the YAML files for an existing tenant with the appropriate tenant ID and resource names.
+2. Create inventory.yaml and authorized-flows.yaml files for the tenant
+3. Add the new tenant ID to the `tenants` list in terraform.tfvars
+4. Run `terraform apply` to deploy the new tenant along with existing tenants